jianshu93/gsearch_analysis/README.md

 # Scripts and examples for GSearch paper
 Scripts for analysizing results from the GSearch software: https://github.com/jean-pierreBoth/gsearch

-Note: you can directly go to step 3 adn 4 and skip step 1 and 2 for testing the recall of GSearch using several testing genomes.
+Note: you can directly go to step 3 and 4 and skip step 1 and 2 for testing the recall of GSearch using several testing genomes.
 Step 1 and step 2 is to produce ground truth for your query genomes based on blastn-ANI/blastp-AAI.

 ## 1. ANI and AAI calculation
 ANI and AAI was calcualted using the ani.rb/aai.rb scripts from the Kostas's lab, which can be found in the scripts directory.
 Several dependencies must be installed to run the scripts: